lnls-dig/uhal/documentation/design.md

 a 32-bit word located at address `0x0100` (per the SDB), for example, one must access `0x0100 << 3 = 0x0800`; and, in order to access the next 32-bit word, one must access `(0x0100 + 4) << 3 = 0x0820`.

+## Low level interface

+The low level interface consists simply of a `struct pcie_bars` object, which allows its user to read and write from bars 2 and 4 (`BAR0` is considered an implementation detail) using the functions defined in `util/pcie.h`.

+`BAR2` can also be accessed when `struct pcie_bars` points to a serial port, which is used when debugging boards outside of a MTCA crate.

+All other functionality of this project depends on the low level interface.

+## Basic abstractions

+### SDB access

+SDB access